-The main complaints happened with embossing.
+The main complaints are about embossing.
 It’s a three-step process, and you need a lot of practice to get it right.
-There are certain cheaper competitors that can do it faster.
+There are cheaper competitors that can do it faster.

 Also, the embossing results weren’t that great.
-And for some reason, it didn’t cut Vinyl that entire well.
-Some users claimed that you are better off with a $50 embosser.
+And for some reason, it didn’t cut vinyl that well.
+According to some users, you are better off with a cheap embosser.

 Again the noise was an issue.
 Hopefully, the next generation will be quieter.

-Here are the results of this versus challenge.
+Here are the results of this versus challenge (Silhouette Curio and Cameo).

 The Silhouette Cameo 3 is the ultimate DIY machine.
 It’s cheap and does what it’s advertised to do.
 It works well for small things and (supposedly) for bigger ones as well.
 It’s a great fit for people in the home décor industry and event planners.